yoondoong/altStackWorkshop/README.md

 ```
 Notice **this.events**.
 It's kind of like React!
 We're basically resetting vue's events here.

 :rocket: Now add fetchEvents to your **mounted** function.
-We will want to call it:
+We will want to call it as:
 ``` javascript
 this.fetchEvents();
 ```